Moscow Trades US Ex-Marine For Russian Pilot In Prisoner Swap - UrduPoint

 "His safe return is a testament to the priority my administration places on bringing home Americans held hostage and wrongfully detained abroad," he added.

-"I am pleased to announce the release of US citizen Trevor Reed, who was wrongfully detained in Russia," Blinken said in a statement.
+"I am pleased to announce the release of US citizen Trevor Reed, who was wrongfully detained in Russia," he said in a statement.

 "We also remain committed to securing the freedom of all US nationals wrongfully detained abroad," he added.

-While being driven to a police station, he allegedly grabbed the arm of a police officer, causing the car they were in to swerve, and elbowed another officer in the abdomen.
+As he was being driven to a police station, he allegedly grabbed the arm of a police officer, causing the car to swerve, and elbowed another officer in the abdomen.

 - Hunger strike - Reed pleaded not guilty to the charges, saying he remembers nothing of the incident.

-While imprisoned in a penal colony in Russia's Mordovia Republic, some 500 kilometres (300 miles) southeast of Moscow, Reed staged a hunger strike over what he said was the violation of his rights.
+While imprisoned in a penal colony in Russia's Mordovia Republic, some 500 kilometres (300 miles) southeast of Moscow, Reed staged a hunger strike over what he said was a violation of his rights.

-His lawyer Sergei Nikitenkov said at the time that Reed was several times put in an isolation cell and prison staff were withholding letters from him.

 "He agrees with the fact of the exchange, approves it, but at the same time Trevor does not admit his guilt," he said.

-Russian television reported that Yaroshenko had already arrived back in the country.
+Russian television meanwhile reported that Yaroshenko had already arrived back in the country.

+It showed him wiping his eyes as he boarded the plane in Turkey, and being examined by a doctor.

 Yaroshenko's lawyer Alexei Tarasov told the RIA Novosti state news agency: "I would call this an Easter miracle," referring to Orthodox Easter.

-He said that the swap was carried out in a third country and "had been in the works for a very long while".
+He said the swap "had been in the works for a very long while".

-The Russian's health "leaves much to be desired," Tarasov told state news agency TASS.
+The Russian's health "leaves much to be desired," the lawyer told state news agency TASS.

 In June 2021, Yaroshenko's family sent a letter to Biden requesting a pardon for the jailed pilot.